 How to make split pea and ham hock soup in a slow cooker

-Heat the olive oil in a frying pan and sauté the carrot, celery and onion until softened, about 5 minutes.
-Add the garlic about a minute towards the end.
+Heat the olive oil in a frying pan and sauté the carrot, celery and onion until softened about 5 minutes.
+Add the garlic for about a minute towards the end.